cagla-su/Arch-Linux-Post-Installation-Guide/README.md

     - fastfetch
     - end
   - funcsave fish_greeting
-## ZRAM Size Increase (Optional)
-- For 16 GB RAM, Arch Linux dedicates 4 GB ZRAM which is not enough for me.
-That's why I increase it to 8 GB.
-You can skip this step if you don't know what you're doing.
-  - sudo nano /etc/systemd/zram-generator.conf
-    - [zram0]
-    - zram-size = 8192
-  - sudo systemctl restart systemd-zram-setup@zram0.service
 ## Picom Configuration
 - After installing Picom, you have to **disable XFCE's default compositor** via following these steps:
   - Settings Manager - Window Manager Tweaks - Compositor - Enable Display Compositing (untick the box)